InserirAquiNome/crypto/PGP.md

    `$ ls -R /`

-   This will increase the hardware noise and hardware noise is on source of entropy on computers.
+   This will increase the hardware noise and hardware noise is one source of entropy on computers.

 3. Download the public key of the person/institution you want to verify.
 For bitcoin-client , their public key is available here: